davidrfreeman/vagrant-ubuntu-ansible-box/README.md

 - Virtualbox
 - Ansible

 Clone the repo and run `vagrant up`.
-Jenkins instance will be available at http://locahost:8080.
-At the moment, to get the initial Jenkins login password copy the output of `vagrant ssh -c 'sudo cat /var/lib/jenkins/secrets/initialAdminPassword'`
+Visit http://localhost:8080 to log in to Jenkins with username and password: admin, admin.